python-trio/flake8-async/README.md

 ### Warnings disabled by default
 - **TRIO900**: Async generator without `@asynccontextmanager` not allowed.
-- **TRIO910**: exit or `return` from async function with no guaranteed checkpoint or exception since function definition.
+- **TRIO910**: Exit or `return` from async function with no guaranteed checkpoint or exception since function definition.
-- **TRIO911**: exit, yield or return from async iterable with no guaranteed checkpoint since possible function entry (yield or function definition)
+- **TRIO911**: Exit, `yield` or `return` from async iterable with no guaranteed checkpoint since possible function entry (yield or function definition)
   Checkpoints are `await`, `async for`, and `async with` (on one of enter/exit).

 ## Configuration